***To see the full rundown of the rules for the Inaugural LofZOdyssey Highlights, please click HERE.***

 Or, at least, that’s according to me.
 I want to hear your thoughts.

 What did I get right?
 What did I get wrong?
-Who do you think were the best characters from 2018?
+What do you think the top ten opening songs from 2018 were?

-Please don’t hesitate to leave your opinions in the comments below.
+Please don’t hesitate to leave your opinions down in the comments below.

-I’m LofZOdyssey and come back tomorrow, Thursday, February 21st, 2019, as we continue the Inaugural LofZOdyssey Highlights with the Top Anime of 2018 (20 to 11).
+I’m LofZOdyssey and come back tomorrow, Tuesday, February 19th, 2019, as we continue the Inaugural LofZOdyssey Highlights with the Top Ten Best Animation.

 Post Edited By: Onions